hazelcast/hazelcast-jet/site/docs/operations/docker.md

 ]
 ```

-You can use any instance ip to submit jobs to the cluster.
+You can use any instance to submit jobs to the cluster.
 Jet will
 take care of distributing it across all instances.

 ## Docker compose example

 When the configuration is more involved, including networks, volumes
 etc. it is usually easier to create a `docker-compose.yml` file.
-It
+It also
- also provides an advantage that you can easily scale the Jet cluster:
+provides an advantage that you can easily scale the Jet cluster:

 Create a file called `docker-compose.yml`: